Welcome to the Southern Cathedrals Festival 2022

 Cathedral music is truly one of this country's national treasures.
+The Southern Cathedrals Festival offers a unique opportunity to enjoy music and to take part in worship within the setting of three magnificent cathedrals.
+We cherish the friendship between our three Cathedrals, a family to which our musicians, patrons, worshippers and audience members belong.
 It offers sacred choral and organ music performed to the very highest standard by the three cathedrals' renowned choirs.
 The choirs will be performing separately and together and will be complemented by visiting performers.
 The music is presented in concerts and within worship.
-Hear from Aled Jones, host of this years festival.

 The Festival offers a unique opportunity to enjoy music and to take part in worship within the setting of three magnificent cathedrals.

-The Southern Cathedrals Festival is back on the 16-17 July 2021 and will be hosted at Winchester Cathedral.
+The Southern Cathedrals Festival is back on the 15th - 17th July 2022 and will be hosted at Salisbury Cathedral.

-Bringing together the renowned choirs of Chichester, Salisbury and Winchester, to offer sacred choral and organ music performed to the very highest standard.
+Bringing together the renowned choirs of Chichester, Salisbury and Winchester Cathedrals, to offer sacred choral and organ music performed to the very highest standard.